 Our results demonstrate that when a full-band forcing is used (i.e. a forcing active over all scales), the KLB spectral slopes can be observed in a flow with a moderate Reynolds number.
-Such forcings clearly violate the inertial range assumption because some energy is directly injected by the external forcing into the wave-numbers of the scaling ranges.
+Such forcings clearly violate the inertial range assumption because some energy is directly injected by the external forcing into the wavenumbers of the scaling ranges.
 However, the inverse energy and forward enstrophy cascades still exist and their dynamics are dominated by the inertial interactions (i.e. triad interactions).
-This is similar to the linear forcing suggested by Lundgren (2003) for numerical simulations of 3-D turbulence.
-Linear forcing is also full-band and therefore interferes with the inertial range dynamics.
-However, as we have found here for 2-D turbulence, Rosales & Meneveau (2005) showed that the resulting statistical properties (e.g. stationarity and power-law scaling) of the
+This is similar to the linear forcing suggested by Lundgren (2003) for numerical simulations of the three-dimensional turbulence.
+Linear forcing is also full-band, and therefore interferes with the inertial range dynamics.
+However, as we have found here for two-dimensional turbulence, Rosales & Meneveau (2005) showed that the resulting statistical properties (e.g. stationarity and power-law scaling) of the flow under linear forcing are similar to the case where the conventional band-limited forcing active over largest scales is used.